Special Considerations for Singaporean US Visa Applicants

 Singapore forms a key hub in the ability of our firm to deliver US immigration services in Asia.
 Many of our Singapore-based clients have businesses in other parts of Asia and we are used to coordinating strategies across multiple jurisdictions.Is a Business Plan Really Important?

 For Singapore Nationals applying for certain visa types a business plan can be completely critical.
-Our experience with the US consulate in Singapore is that properly prepared business plans are essential in E-2, E-1, certain L-1 and EB-5 visa cases.
+Our experience with the US embassy in Singapore is that properly prepared business plans are essential in E-2, E-1, certain L-1 and EB-5 visa cases.

 A guide to business plan preparation can be found be clicking on this link.L-1 Visas and Singapore Businesses